fehmi/simply.js/docs/reactivity.md

 data.person = {};
 ```

-After that, it's safe to assign it again as you did the first time:
+After that, it is safe to assign it again as you did the first time:

 ```js
 data.person = state.person;